fluffy/draft-jennings-game-state-over-rtp/draft-jennings-dispatch-game-state-over-rtp.md

 ```

 The vertex is an array of at least 3 locations that defines the vertex
 of a triangle mesh.
-The normals array but either be empty or the same
+The normals array can either be empty or the same
-size as the vertex and define the normal for each vertex.
+size as the vertex and defines the normal for each vertex.
 The uv array
-must be empty or same size as vertex array and have the u,v coordinate
+must be empty or the same size as vertex array and have the u,v coordinate
 in the texture map for the vertex.

 The texture can be defined by a URL that may refer to some local
 resource or a resource retrieved over the network.
 Alternatively, the
-texture can reference a local RTP video stream in which case the most
+texture can reference a local RTP video stream, in which case the most
 recently received frame of video is used as the texture and texture
 updates with new frames of video.

 The triangles array can be of a different size from the vertex array.
 Each entry defines one triangle in the mesh and contains the index of
-the three vertex in the vertexes array.
+the three vertexes in the vertexes array.
 Vertexes MUST be in counter
 clockwise order.

-An important limitation to note is that Objects can not span RTP packets
+An important limitation to note is that objects cannot span RTP packets
 so the Mesh needs to be small enough that it size is less that the
 MTU.
 A typical limit might be as low as 50 triangles.

 ### External Mesh

-The object allows a mesh to be loaded from an external URL then
+The Mesh2 object allows a mesh to be loaded from an external URL and then
 moved, rotated, and scaled.
-An optional texture maps may be used.
+An optional texture map may be used.

 ```
 Mesh2::= tagMesh2 Length ObjectID